Joseph DeJarnette: Career

-In 1932, DeJarnette opened a self-supporting, semiprivate mental hospital for middle-income patients,adjacent to Western State which the General Assembly named the DeJarnette State Sanatorium after him.
-In 1933, when Adolf Hitler rose to power as Chancellor of Germany and instituted the world's most ambitious eugenics program, DeJarnette closely watched its progress and wrote favorably of the Nazi eugenics program.
-In 1934, he begged the General Assembly to broaden the scope of Virginia's sterilization law; "the Germans," DeJarnette complained, "are beating us at our own game and are more progressive than we are."
+In 1932, DeJarnette opened a self-supporting, semiprivate mental hospital for middle-income patients, adjacent to Western State which the General Assembly named the DeJarnette State Sanatorium after him.
+In 1933, when Adolf Hitler rose to power as Chancellor of Germany and established a zealous eugenics program, DeJarnette watched with interest and praised Nazi eugenics policy.
+In 1934, he begged the General Assembly to extend Virginia's sterilization law stating; "the Germans are beating us at our own game and are more progressive than we are."

 In 1938, DeJarnette compared the progress of eugenics in the United States unfavorably with that in Nazi Germany, stating "Germany in six years has sterilized about 80,000 of her unfit while the United States with approximately twice the population has only sterilized about 27,869 to January 1, 1938 in the past 20 years...
-The fact that there are 12,000,000 defectives in the US should arouse our best endeavors to push this procedure to the maximum.".
+The fact that there are 12,000,000 defectives in the US should arouse our best endeavors to push this procedure to the maximum."

 DeJarnette was also a poet of sorts.
 He wrote a poem entitled Mendel's Law: A Plea for a Better Race of Men, which he read in public on a number of occasions.
 An excerpt follows: